 Grouping of objects is similar to putting objects into a container.
-Objects can be moved as a group and global changes applied to the objects within the group.
+Objects within a group are moved together as one object and any changes made are applied globally to the objects within the group.
 A group can always be undone and the objects that make up the group can always be manipulated separately.